COMP3220Team10/COMP3220-Team10/README.md

 An option4 is a frame to update existing service requests.

-a WasteManagementSystem is an initial iteration of the application concept.
+A WasteManagementSystem is an initial iteration of the application concept.

 main is the application's entry point, controlling what frame is opened and when.